lucidrains/tab-transformer-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2012.06678">Tab Transformer</a>, attention network for tabular data, in Pytorch.
 This simple architecture came within a hair's breadth of GBDT's performance.

+Update: Amazon AI claims to have beaten GBDT with Attention on <a href="https://arxiv.org/abs/2311.11694">a real-world tabular dataset (predicting shipping cost)</a>.

 ## Install

 ```bash